cdaller/security_taint_propagation/README.md

 ```
   * Classpath tab: Add the two jar files in "User Entries": security.taint.propagation-VERSION.jar, security.taint.propagation.http-VERSION.jar

-If you want to start a stand-alone tomcat with taint propagation you have to
+If you want to start a stand-alone tomcat with taint propagation you have to:

-1. create a setenv.sh/setenv.bat file to add the neccessary jars.
+first create a setenv.sh/setenv.bat file to add the neccessary jars.
 setenv.bat:

 ```